 I joined three young Swedes going to Ende then on two hours to KELIMUTU NATIONAL PARK in a car with a driver – luxury.
 Kelimutu is famous for three deep, volcanic lakes, each a different, striking shade of colour.
 Minerals in the water account for the colour schemes, although the turquoise lake never changes.
 The others fluctuate between yellow, orange and red.

 In these few days on Flores, I have seen more jungle, deforestation, twisting mountain roads, impoverished villages and towns and simple very poor people than I ever want to again.
-I am getting a little of tired of virtually everybody you pass, especially as you get farther off the tourist trail, says “Hello” or “Hi Misteer” from little kids to adults passing by on motorcycles.
+I am getting a little tired of virtually everybody you pass, especially as you get farther off the tourist trail, saying “Hello” or “Hi Misteer” from little kids to adults passing by on motorcycles.
 They seem enthralled with us.